This post may contain affiliate links. Please read our disclosure policy.

-I’m totally team super bowl commercials (and the food!)
-For a fun new appetizer to enjoy during the Super Bowl or for any other festivities requiring the easiest appetizer ever, try my Mediterranean inspired creamy feta dip – a lighter kinda dip!
+I’m totally team football commercials (and the food!)
+For a fun new appetizer to enjoy during the big game or for any other festivities requiring the easiest appetizer ever, try my Mediterranean inspired creamy feta dip – a lighter kinda dip!

 How do you make feta dip